J-Shan-ahan/Recipeasy/README.md

 # Recipeasy

-This is a collection of recipes for all to use.
+This Website shows my collection of recipes